The Last Rose: Idea and arrangement

 In an interview, Wright said: “These songs have been passed on for generations.
 I was taught them by my grandmother when I was young but unless we continue that tradition, they will slip into oblivion.”
-The Last Rose was Laura Wright's way of reviving the folk tradition and continuing to pass down the songs for generations to come.
 Wright's album includes many classics such as "Scarborough Fair" and "My Bonnie Lies Over The Ocean" alongside basing one track ("Now Sleeps the Crimson Petal") on Alfred Lord Tennyson's poem of the same name.
-The song is a solo arrangement of Paul Mealor's adaptation of the hymn "Ubi Caritas" which was also performed at the Royal Wedding of Prince William and Kate Middleton.
+The song is a solo arrangement of Paul Mealor's adaptation of the hymn "Ubi Caritas" which was also performed at the wedding of Prince William and Catherine Middleton.

 Critical reception

 Overall, the album has received mixed reviews, with The Independent's Andy Gill giving the album a poor review, whilst Simon Gage of the Daily Express called the album "really rather lovely stuff".